 Topics covered

-Tax Analysis
+Tax Policy Analysis

-• Principles of taxation and tax reform, economic impact of taxes and subsidies
+• Principles of taxation and tax reform

 • Consumption and expenditure taxes

-• Wealth and asset taxation, property and real estate taxes
+• Wealth and asset taxation & property and real estate taxes

-• Taxation of natural resources, taxation of financial sectors
+• Taxation of financial sectors

-• Inflation and taxation, taxation of e-commerce
+• Inflation and taxation

 • Taxation of MNCs and BEPS